gruber-sciencelab/nTerminalExon/README.md

 # remove the file
 rm Snakefile
 ```
-Once you have verified that all of the steps are done, and the new design file was created in the previous step, proceed with Step 2.
+Once you've confirmed the completion of all steps and ensured the creation of the new design file in the preceding stage, you can now move on to Step 2.

 ### Step 2: Terminal Exon Characterization

-The second step
+The second step involves the necessary processes for analyzing the samples using the [TECtool] procedure.
+This will result in a tsv list (per fastq file) containing the newly identified terminal exons, accompanied by a pdf file containing sashimi plots of these terminal exons, and an enriched gtf file.
+A final step will consolidate the tsv results, creating a definitive file comprising the novel terminal exons per sample.

 ```bash
 # copy the snake preprocessing file